Profile Picture

 My name is pronounced: Day-vee Wex

-My dissertation explores how digital technologies reshape economic relationships and contract structures within and between firms, and uncovers the key drivers and barriers to their adoption.
+My dissertation focuses on technology and firms in lower-income countries, particularly in West Africa.
+I explore how digital technologies reshape economic relationships and contract structures within and between firms, uncovering some key drivers and barriers to their adoption.

 Over the past eight years, I have conducted research projects in Côte d'Ivoire, Ethiopia, Senegal, and Togo.